Liberia travel info

 Passport & Visa

 All foreign passengers to Liberia require a visa.
-Holders of a pre-arranged visa can obtain a visa on arrival, provided that they are entering from a country without diplomatic representation of Liberia, their visa has been pre-arranged and paid for by a local sponsor in Liberia, and the transporting carrier in Monrovia is informed of the following details: the passenger's name, nationality, document number, flight number, date of arrival, and address of stay in Liberia.
-Note that passengers should not be boarded unless a telex confirmation from the airline's station manager in Monrovia is stapled to the ticket.
+Holders of a pre-arranged visa can obtain a visa on arrival, provided they're entering from a country without diplomatic representation of Liberia, their visa has been pre-arranged and paid for by a local sponsor in Liberia, and the transporting carrier in Monrovia has the following details: the passenger's name, nationality, document number, flight number, date of arrival, and address of stay in Liberia.
+Passengers shouldn't be boarded unless a telex confirmation from the airline's station manager in Monrovia is stapled to the ticket.
 A yellow fever vaccination certificate is required to enter Liberia.
-It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
+It's highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Entry requirements